How Plumbing Works

 Massage

-Massage Yakima increases the temperature of your soft tissues, and this stimulation triggers a relaxation response.
+Massage increases the temperature of your soft tissues, and this stimulation triggers a relaxation response.
 This results in inhibitory messages sent from the nervous system to the muscles and joints to relax.

 Stress is unavoidable, and if it isn’t managed effectively it can lead to serious health problems including high blood pressure, digestive issues, sleeping problems and depression.
 Stress relievers include a variety of activities from exercise, yoga and meditation to acupuncture, deep breathing and massage.
 A massage stimulates the muscles and soft tissues of the body to release tension and knots which help relax both the mind and the body.